perses/website/docs/index.md

 {{ feature(
     title="Static validation",
-    description="Perses offers a complete static validation of the dashboard format, that you can also extend with custom lint rules.", media="assets/images/home/static_validation.png",
+    description="Perses offers complete static validation of the dashboard format, which you can also extend with custom lint rules.", media="assets/images/home/static_validation.png",
     learn_more="perses/docs/cli.md#linter",
 ) }}